What is HIPAA Compliance?

 Is a copy of the Independent Practitioner's Report available?

-Yes, a copy of the report will be available upon completion of the HIPAA examination to organizations that have completed an NDA with Elastic Path.
+Yes, a copy of the report is available to organizations through an NDA via our legal team.

 In summary, achieving HIPAA compliance is a must for any business storing Protected Health Information and you can certainly work with Elastic Path to maintain HIPAA compliance while still delivering your unique eCommerce experiences.
 If you’re still unsure about how your business can work with Elastic Path to meet your requirements, feel free to set up a call with one of our internal experts to understand how we can help to achieve your goals.